temporalio/documentation/docs-src/concepts/what-is-a-payload-converter.md

 - `ToPayload` (for a single value) or
 - `ToPayloads` (for a list of values) to convert values to a Payload.

 Defining a new Composite Data Converter is not necessary to use a Custom Data Converter.
-To keep your code more manageable, you can just override the default Converter to use your Codec instead.
+To keep your code more manageable, you can override the default Converter to use your Codec instead.